 It also has less saturated fat than regular yogurt and is lactose-free, cholesterol-free, and soy-free.

 2. Apples with Peanut Butter

-One of the most straightforward and most satisfying snacks is apples with peanut butter.
-You can eat it right out of the jar or slice the apple into thin slices to make it easier to eat.
+One of the most straightforward and satisfying snacks is apples with peanut butter.
+You can eat it right out of the jar or slice the apple into thin slices to make it easier.

 3. Veggie Chips

-If you’re craving something salty and crunchy, veggie chips are a great option.
+Veggie chips are a great option if you’re craving something salty and crunchy.
 They’re made from sliced vegetables like potatoes and carrots and seasoned with vegan-friendly spices like garlic salt.

-Many brands are made with olive oil instead of animal fats, so they’re a healthier alternative to potato chips.
+Many brands are made with olive oil instead of animal fats, so they’re healthier than potato chips.

 4. Almond Butter